AccessibleCollective/Subtitle-Files/Nordkalotten 365/readme.md

 ### How to Watch
 NRK does allow everyone to watch *Nordkalotten 365* [on their website](https://tv.nrk.no/serie/et-aar-paa-tur-med-lars-monsen) with Norwegian subtitles.
 Since the video player uses webVTT, the web browser's translation software might do in a pinch.

 To use the fan-translated English subtitles provided by lexein, just stream from NRK to [mpv](https://mpv.io/) using [youtube-dl](https://youtube-dl.org/).
-Copy and paste the URL of the episode from NRK website directly into the command-line `youtube-dl.exempv [URL] --sub-files=[file name]` via the terminal (GNU/Linux, macOS and other *NIX systems) or the command prompt (Windows) with `mpv.exe [URL] --sub-files=[file name]`.
+Copy and paste the URL of the episode from NRK website directly into the command-line `mpv [URL] --sub-files=[file name]` via the terminal (GNU/Linux, macOS and other *NIX systems) or the command prompt (Windows) with `mpv.exe [URL] --sub-files=[file name]`.

+ If you are using Windows as your main operating system, make sure `youtube-dl.exe` is within the same directory as `mpv.exe`.

 You can also drag and drop the URL from your browser to the mpv window.
 Then do the same process with the downloaded subtitle files.
-If you are using Windows as your main operating system, make sure `youtube-dl.exe` is within the same directory as `mpv.exe`.

-If watching episodes from YouTube is easier, then there are multiple options mentioned in ["YouTube Captioners' Toolkit"](https://datahorde.org/projects/the-youtube-captioners-toolkit/) from *Data Horde*.
+If watching episodes from YouTube is easier than using mpv, then there are multiple options mentioned in ["YouTube Captioners' Toolkit"](https://datahorde.org/projects/the-youtube-captioners-toolkit/) from *Data Horde*.